Electrical and Electromagnetic Stimulation in the Treatment of Arthritis

 In 2019, the American College of Rheumatology released guidelines for the management of OA of the hand, hip, and knee.
 The guidelines do not mention pulsed electrical or electromagnetic stimulation, but they recommend against transcutaneous electrical stimulation for patients with knee and/or hip OA.

-In 2015, American College of Rheumatology released recommendations for the treatment of rheumatoid arthritis.
+In 2021, the American College of Rheumatology released updated recommendations for the treatment of rheumatoid arthritis.
 All recommended treatments were pharmacologic.
 Use of electrical stimulation for treating rheumatoid arthritis was not addressed.
-Updated guidelines are expected in 2020.

 U.S. PREVENTIVE SERVICES TASK FORCE RECOMMENDATIONS